delftdata/stateflow/README.md

    cd deployment
    docker-compose up
    ```
-2. Run `demo_runtime.py`, this will deploy the actor dataflow on Apache Beam.
-The actors are defined in `demo_common.py`.
-3. Run ` uvicorn fastapi_client:app`, this will start a FastAPI client on http://localhost:8000
+2. Run ` uvicorn fastapi_client:app`, this will start a FastAPI client on http://localhost:8000
-   being able to interact with actors using Kafka.
+   being able to interact with stateful entities using Kafka.
 To find all (generated) endpoints visit http://localhost:8000/docs.
    New endpoints can be added in `fastapi_client.py`.
+3. Run `demo_runtime.py`, this will deploy the stateful dataflow on Apache Beam.
+The stateful entities are defined in `demo_common.py`.

 ## Credits
 This repository is part of the research conducted at the [Delft Data Management Lab](http://www.wis.ewi.tudelft.nl/data-management.html).